Improx/ModifiedValues/README.md

 float previewValue = Speed.PreviewValueDetach(modifierGroup2);
 ```

 Like in regular value calculation, a preview modifier will not have effect on the preview value if it is not Active.
 A preview modifier will not have effect if it already exists in the ModifiedValue.
-Also, naturally, pretending to detach a modifier will not have effect, if that modifier isn't already contained in the ModifiedValue.
+Also, naturally, pretending to detach a modifier will not have effect if that modifier isn't already contained in the ModifiedValue.

 ## Inspector